Valentia Lifeboat Station: History

 Ever since its founding in 1824, the Royal National Institution for the Preservation of Life from Shipwreck (RNIPLS), later to become the RNLI in 1854, would award medals for deeds of gallantry at sea, even if no lifeboats were involved.

 On 7 December 1828, the brig Veronica of Belfast was driven onto a sand bar in Dingle Bay and wrecked, leaving the crew and one passenger clinging to the rigging.
 5 coastguard boatmen put out in a 4-oared gig, and managed to rescue all 18 people on board.
 On the journey ashore, which took over two hours, the gig was upset, and all 23 people were recovered from the surf.
 The five coastguard boatmen were each awarded the RNIPLS Silver Medal.

 In 1861, Chief Boatman Hugh Cooper at Dingle Bay Coastguard would receive the RNLI Silver Medal, for his part in the rescue of two people from the wreck of the barque Florence of Liverpool on 24 January.

 In 1864, the RNLI commissioned a lifeboat house to be constructed on the mainland at Reenard Point, facing the island of Valentia, at a cost of £155.
 A 32-foot self-righting 'Pulling and Sailing' (P&S) lifeboat, one with sails and (10) oars, costing £223, and a transporting carriage, which cost a further £96, were dispatched to the station, transported free of charge between London and Tralee by the London and Limerick Steam Ship Company.
 "The boat will not only be available for any vessels getting ashore off the entrance to Valentia Harbour, but she can also be transported overland by good roads to Dingle, and Ballinskelligs Bay, north and south of the island".

 The lifeboat was funded by a 'Lady' of Berkshire, with a gift of £508 to defray the whole cost of the station.
 The same lady had previously funded a lifeboat on the north-west coast of England.
 At her request, the lifeboat was named Mary.

 The lifeboat was relocated onto Valentia Island in 1869, with the boathouse moved at a cost of £70.

 At the September 1879 meeting of the RNLI committee of management, it was noted that £500 had been received from the (late) Mr Crosby Leonard, MRCS FRCS(Ed) of Clifton, Bristol for a lifeboat to bear his name.
 The funds were appropriated to Valentia, and in 1880, the Mary was renamed the Crosby Leonard.

-A new 33-foot 7in self-righting lifeboat was placed at Valentia in 1890.
+A new 33 ft 7 in self-righting lifeboat was placed at Valentia in 1890.
 It also took the name Crosby Leonard (ON 174).
 The lifeboat and carriage were transported by rail to Killorglin, where it is reported that a rail employee was killed during the unloading process.
 From there, the lifeboat crew rowed and sailed the boat the 64 km to the Valentia lifeboat station, with the carriage going by road.
 However, just over five years later, at a meeting of the RNLI committee of management on 14 November 1895, it was decided to discontinue Valentia Lifeboat Station.